akhildhiman/devDiary/content/blog/Double equals vs. Triple equals/index.md

 ```
 <br>

-The above condition results in false because 23 is of number data type while "23" is a string.
+The above condition results in false because 23 is of <b>number</b> data type while "23" is a <b>string</b>.
 So, they can't be equal.
 It's important to note that what we're checking here is something called, a strict equality.

 ```
 23 === 23 // True